 First, intuitive eating proponents take issue with the idea of encouraging people to think of food as “good” or “bad” for health.

-In fact, removing these labels is one of the primary tenets of the official intuitive eating program — an approach shown to help participants achieve weight loss, improve body image, and bolster mental health.
+In fact, removing these labels is one of the primary tenets of the official intuitive eating program — an approach help participants achieve weight loss, improve body image, and bolster mental health.